Why this Workshop?

 This workshop will help your school meet the Prevent Duty.
-We want children to understand that they are not surrounded by danger and that terrorists might be everywhere!
+We want children to understand that they are not surrounded by danger.
+Nor that terrorists might be everywhere!
 This session is designed to help children understand the reason these things can happen and why.
-The main goal of the session is to make sure any Anti Islamic behaviour that maybe under the surface in the classroom from what children may have heard from their peers, social or main stream media and even in some cases their parents.
-Hate only generates more hate.
+The main goal of the session is to make sure any Anti Islamic behaviour that maybe under the surface in the classroom from what children may have heard from their peers, social or main stream media and even, in some cases, their parents.
+It helps pupils understand how people can be radicalised and how to protect themselves and others from such behaviours.

 They will Learn